JohnPaulinePineda/Portfolio_Project_44/docs/index.md

 * Develop multiple convolutional neural network models with regularization measures applied to prevent overfitting and improve the stability of the training process

-* Select the final classification model among candidates based on robust performance estimates
+* Select the final classification model among candidates based on internal validation performance estimates

-* Evaluate the final model performance and generalization ability through external validation in an independent set

 * Conduct a post-hoc exploration of the model results to provide general insights on the importance, contribution and effect of the various hierarchical features to model prediction